aspose-html-cloud/aspose-html-cloud-cpp/docs/ConversionApi.md

     ) const;
 ```

-Convert the website to the storage.
+Convert a website to the storage.

 [&#8593;UP&#8593;](ConversionApi.md#ConversionApi)